First on CNN: Secret Service agent on VP's detail caught after meeting with prostitute at Maryland hotel

 - He self-reported his arrest to the Secret Service

 Washington (CNN)CNN has learned from multiple law enforcement sources that a Secret Service agent on Vice President Mike Pence's detail has been suspended from official duties after meeting a prostitute at a Maryland hotel.
-One law enforcement source says the agent was caught when police saw him exiting the prostitute's room.
+One law enforcement source says the agent was caught after police saw him exiting the hotel.

 The police responded to a call from the hotel manager who became suspicious of activity in one of the rooms.
 The source said this was not a sting.